Expertium/expertium.github.io/Benchmark.md

 ### FSRS family

-​1.​ ​FSRS v3.
+1. ​FSRS v3.
 It was the first version of FSRS that people actually used, it was released in October 2022.
 It wasn't terrible, but it had issues.
 LMSherlock, I, and several other users have proposed and tested several dozens of ideas (only a handful of them proved to be effective) to improve the algorithm.

-​
-2​. ​FSRS v4.
+2. FSRS v4.
 It came out in July 2023, and at the beginning of November 2023, it was integrated into Anki.
 It's a significant improvement over v3.

-​3​. ​FSRS-4.5.
+3. FSRS-4.5.
 It's a slightly improved version of FSRS v4, the shape of the forgetting curve has been changed.

 4. FSRS-5.
 The newest version.
 The main difference is that it takes into account same-day reviews, unlike all previous version, though the improvement in performance is small.
 Anki 24.XX uses it, AnkiMobile and AnkiDroid haven't been updated yet, so they use FSRS-4.5.
 If you want to read about the differences between FSRS-4.5 and FSRS-5, I have an article with an in-depth explanation of FSRS formulas.